-Methods: In-depth, qualitative research during 2013–18 involved: 10 weeks of fieldwork in Beijing; interviews with 25 leading experts; analysis of newsletters documenting all major obesity-related activities in China; interviews with 12 Euro-American experts; extensive internet research on all major actors.
+Methods: In-depth, qualitative research during 2013–18 involved 10 weeks of fieldwork in Beijing, interviews with 25 leading experts, analysis of newsletters documenting all major obesity-related activities in China, interviews with 10 Euro-American experts, and extensive internet research on all major actors.

-Findings: This article tells two intertwined stories (institutional dynamics; science- and policymaking) at global and local-Chinese levels.
-Coke succeeded in redirecting China’s obesity science and policy to emphasize physical activity.
-Key to its success was the industry-funded, global nonprofit, the International Life Sciences Institute (ILSI).
-Beneath ILSI’s public narrative of unbiased science and no policy advocacy lay a maze of hidden channels companies used to advance their interests.
-Working through those channels, Coca-Cola influenced China’s science- and policymaking during every phase in the policy process, from framing the issues to drafting official policy.
+Findings: This article tells two intertwined stories (institutional dynamics, science making and policy making) at global and local-Chinese levels.
+Coke succeeded in redirecting China's obesity science and policy to emphasize physical activity.
+Key to its success was the industry-funded global nonprofit International Life Sciences Institute (ILSI).
+Beneath ILSI's public narrative of unbiased science and no policy advocacy lay a maze of hidden channels companies used to advance their interests.
+Working through those channels, Coca-Cola influenced China's science making and policy making during every phase in the policy process, from framing the issues to drafting official policy.

 Conclusions: Though China is exceptional, ILSI promoted exercise globally, suggesting potentially significant impacts in other ILSI-branch countries.